olivertzeng/homework/cat/cities.md

   general have been ruled by the Dutch, the Tungnins, the Qing dynasty, and the Japanese.
 Prague on the other hand, has been ruled by the Germans, Soviets etc.

-  To conclude, although there are still many obvious differences between these two cities, however the soules of culture in both cities is baked into all citizen's hearts and cannot be changed.
+  To conclude, although there are still many obvious differences between these two cities, the soules of culture in both cities is baked into all citizen's hearts and cannot be changed.